#MeToo Movement Is Person Of The Year, 'Time' Says

 - Protest leader Colin Kaepernick

-- Special Counsel Robert Mueller
+- Special counsel Robert Mueller

 - Chinese President Xi Jinping